QuestNetwork/qd-messages-ts/README.md

 qDesk Messages is on track to become the first fully featured, cross-platform, publicly auditable, decentralized, real-time, dag based end-to-end encrypted messenger with a feature to exchange goods and services and send payments.
 The messenger is a module for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [qDesk](https://github.com/QuestNetwork/qDesk), our window platform based on [Angular10](https://angular.io/).

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
-It is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.
+The Quest Network is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.

-We're planning to become for messaging what [Atom](https://atom.io) is for writing code.

 Full IRC & Matrix integration is planned as well.

 [qDesk](https://github.com/QuestNetwork/qDesk) works in the browser, as an Electron on Windows, Mac and Linux and Android using Cordova.

 Check out other [Awesome Quest Network dApps](https://github.com/QuestNetwork/awesome/blob/master/README.md)!

-**Note**: Things are still a little sloppy here and there, if you think something doesn't work, give it 20s.

 ## Security